SciTools/iris/docs/iris/src/userguide/cube_maths.rst

     Notice that the coordinates "time" and "forecast_period" have been removed from the resultant cube;
     this is because these coordinates differed between the two input cubes.
-    For more control on whether or not coordinates should be automatically ignored :func:`iris.analysis.maths.subtract` can be used instead.

 .. _cube-maths_anomaly: